Revealed: Record 50,000 patients a week face 12-hour A&E waits

 He added: “Research has shown that delays in admission are linked to increased mortality rates, and it is plausible that this is leading to hundreds of excess deaths.”

-The figures come as up to 15,000 ambulance staff from Unison are set to take to the picket lines, across services in London, the North West, Yorkshire, the North East and the South West on Wednesday.
+The figures come as up to 15,000 ambulance staff who are members of Unison are set to take to the picket lines, across services in London, the North West, Yorkshire, the North East and the South West on Wednesday.

-They will be joined by more than 10,000 members of GMB also set to go on strike.
+They will be joined by more than 10,000 members of GMB, who are also set to go on strike.

-Miriam Deakin, NHS Providers’ director of policy and strategy, said the NHS was now in an “even more precarious position” compared with December’s strikes, with more staff involved and more pressure on services.
+Miriam Deakin, NHS Providers’ director of policy and strategy, said the NHS is now in an “even more precarious position” compared with December’s strikes, with more staff involved and more pressure on services.

-On Tuesday, business secretary Grant Shapps accused striking unions were putting “live at risk” claiming they could not agree minimum safe staffing levels.
-His comments came as the government brought forward a bill that could mean trade unions will have to agree minimum staffing levels when members go on strike.
+On Tuesday, business secretary Grant Shapps accused striking unions of putting “lives at risk”, claiming they could not agree to minimum safe staffing levels.
+His comments came as the government brought forward a bill that could mean trade unions will have to agree to minimum staffing levels when members go on strike.

-Christina Mcanea, general secretary for Unison, rejected the idea that the current crisis was being caused by strikes.
+Christina McAnea, the general secretary of Unison, rejected the idea that the current crisis is being caused by strikes.

-She said the government was trying to “demonise” striking workers but that the NHS was not able to achieve safe staffing levels on a normal day.
+She said the government is trying to “demonise” striking workers, when the NHS is not able to achieve safe staffing levels even on a normal day.
 On Monday, health secretary Steve Barclay announced plans to treat patients in temporary buildings on hospital grounds in order to ease the pressure on emergency departments.

 Join our commenting forum